codejet/google-books-search/README.md

 During development run:

 ```
-$ webpack -w
+$ npm run watch
 ```

-See `webpack.config.js` for details.

-In order to run it locally:
+In order to run it locally in your browser:

 ```
 $ npm start
 ```

 Then just navigate to http://localhost:8080/.

+See `webpack.config.js` and `package.json` for details.

 ## Usage